Differentiating frictionally locked asperities from kinematically coupled zones: Application

-Regarding stressing rates, we can also notice stress concentration right beneath the trough (Fig.~\ref{fig:bestlockingcoupling}c, masked), but it will largely be an artifact.
-Our half-space model sets the virtual ground surface at the sea level well above the trough axis, inducing an effective constraint of zero coupling just beneath the virtual ground surface.
-Some portions of beneath-trough stress concentration may be true, inducing shallow slow earthquake activity, but our model setting is too crude to discuss it.
+Regarding the areas right beneath the trough, our half-space model sets the virtual ground surface at the sea level well above the trough axis, inducing an effective constraint of zero coupling just beneath the virtual ground surface.
+Some portions of the beneath-trough stress concentration may be true, inducing shallow slow earthquake activity, but our model setting is unable to discuss them.
 Still, that artificial stress concentration right beneath the trough is now distant from the unlocked zone, not affecting the slip deficit pattern, thus irrelevant to the current data fitting.

+A trivial difference between locking inversions and coupling inversions exists in the definition range of coupling, which is typically $(-\infty,\infty)$ in conventional coupling inversions and $(0,1]$ in locking inversions (Fig.~\ref{fig:bestlockingcoupling}b).
+Coupling inversions estimate slip deficits as model parameters, and observation errors and Green's function errors may drive the estimated coupling out of $(0,1]$.
+Locking inversions, where the model parameters denote the locking-parameter field, set the coupling field from the locking-parameter field via eq.~(\ref{eq:complementarity_stressingsliprates}), and the coupling ratios in locking inversions are forced to be within $(0,1]$.
+Since this difference comes from a priori constraints, and forcing the coupling within $(0,1]$ is sometimes employed in the coupling inversions, we do not delve into the coupling ratios outside $(0,1]$. \add{A negative coupling and an above-one coupling are often interpreted as full sliding and full coupling, respectively, so comparisons between locking and coupling inversions would be acceptable.}